-- Google Hangouts, for making domestic and international calls - Google Voice, for making calls, sending text messages and managing voicemail - Google Fi, for a phone plan specific Google services specific partners
+- Google Hangouts, for making domestic and international calls - Google Voice, for making calls, sending text messages and managing voicemail show trends specific Google services

+Google Fi, for a phone plan

 When lots of people start searching for something, it can provide useful information about particular trends at that time.
 Google Trends samples Google web searches to estimate the popularity of searches over a certain period of time and shares those results publicly in aggregated terms.
-Learn more synced with your Google Account
+Learn more specific partners synced with your Google Account